-Palak Puri is made by deep frying a mixture of whole wheat flour, pureed spinach and other spices.
+Palak Puri is made by deep frying round discs made of a mixture of whole wheat flour, pureed spinach and other spices.

-It also goes very well with various Indian gravies like Aloo Tamatar and Kadhai Paneer.
+It also goes very well with various Indian gravies like Aloo Tamatar and Kadai Paneer.
 The puris can also be enjoyed with Mango Chutney or Pickle.
 In the evening they can also be taken as a snack along with tea.

 To make Palak Puris at home follow the detailed step by step recipe with photos posted below.

-Ingredients For Palak Puri Recipe
+Ingredients For Palak Puri Recipe | Spinach Puri

-- 250 gm Palak (Spinach)
+- 250 gm Spinach Leaves (Palak)

-- 1/4 Cup Besan (Chickpea Flour)
+- 1/4 Cup Besan (Gram Flour)